-As with any asymmetrical arrangement, a stair step display requires some thought and rough measurements.
+As with any asymmetrical arrangement, a stair step display requires some planning and rough measurements.
 Create a straight line (with a string and finishing nails), following the angle of your stairs.
 Use this line to arrange the first “row” of pictures.
 This row should contain pictures that carry the most visual weight.
 You can use a variety of picture sizes.
 Just make sure the line runs diagonally (or as close to it), through each picture.

-Shelf or Ledge Display
+Shelf and Ledge Picture Display